droveda/reactive-programming-course/NOTES05.md

 ```

 - **`.flatMap`**: Transforms each element emitted by a Publisher into another Publisher.
 The transformation function returns a Publisher, and the resulting Publisher emits the values from these inner Publishers in a flattened manner.
-The flat map is good when you need to call for instance an external service or a database which returns a Mono of Lux Type.
+The flat map is good when you need to call for instance an external service or a database which returns a Mono or Flux Type.
 The flatMap is going to subscribe to the inner publisher
 flatMap is used to flatten the inner publisher / to subscribe to the inner publisher
 Sequential non-blocking IO calls!